jarviscanada/jarvis_data_eng_DavidTrumble/hadoop/README.md

 ### Columnar Optimization

-columnar database stores data by columns rather than by rows, which makes it suitable for analytical query processing.
+Columnar database stores data by columns rather than by rows, which makes it suitable for analytical query processing.
-The reason for this being that data access patterns mostly involve selecting a few columns to perform aggregations, then using columnar storage will save disk space, reduce I/O when fetching data and improve query execution time.
+The reason for this being that data access patterns mostly involve selecting a few columns to perform aggregations.
+Then using columnar storage saves disk space, reduce the input/ output when fetching data as well as improve query execution time.

 # Improvements
-- at least three improvements
+1. Write all corresponding script used in hive for bash script/ spark.
+2. Increase the hardware specs/ performance for each Master and Worker Node.
+3. Further implement YARN to improve data processing via bucketing.